 Wage Garnishment Procedure in District Court

 Note: the following processes are based on District Court Rules of Procedure.
 They apply if judgment was entered in the District Court of Maryland.
-See Md.
-Rules Title 3, Chapter 600.
+See Title 3 Chapter 600 of the Maryland Rules.
 The rules for garnishing property in Circuit Court are very similar, however, there may be some differences.
 If judgment was entered in Circuit Court, you may have to draft your own motions and requests.
 Rules regarding garnishments for child support are not the same as rules regarding garnishment for other debts.
 If you have questions about court procedure, talk to a lawyer.
-Read the Rules: Maryland Rules, Title 3, Chapter 600
+Read the Rules: Maryland Rules, Title 3 Chapter 600

 A creditor begins the wage garnishment process by filing a Request for Garnishment on Wages (Form DC/CV65) with the court.
 After the request is filed, the court clerk or a judge signs the Request and it becomes a Writ of Garnishment.
 A “writ” is a formal command ordering a person or entity to take some action.
 A Writ of Garnishment is a court order to the garnishee (employer).
 It orders the garnishee (employer) to hold any property, typically wages, of the judgment debtor (employee) that the garnishee (employer) has at the time the Writ is filed.